Terra Nostra (TV series)

 Terra Nostra (Our Land) is a Brazilian telenovela, produced and broadcast by TV Globo in 1999.
 The telenovela is written by Benedito Ruy Barbosa and directed by Jayme Monjardim.

 The story is set in the late 19th century and takes place at a time when slaves were freed in Brazil and there was a need for workers, especially on Brazilian coffee fazendas (plantations).
-This partly resulted many Italians migrating to Brazil, looking for employment and a better life.
+This partly resulted in many Italians migrating to Brazil, looking for employment and a better life.
 Unlike many other telenovela stories, the characters are not larger than life in "Terra Nostra."
 Instead, they are everyday people who make ordinary decisions.
 Consequently, the viewers can relate to what is happening in the story.

 Musical director Marcus Viana compiled several traditional Italian songs, performed by musicians such as Charlotte Church, Caetano Veloso, Zizi Possi, and Jerry Adriani.
 The soundtrack also includes original instrumental music by Viana.

 Plot

 The telenovela takes place in Brazil between the end of nineteenth century and early twentieth century.
 This historical telenovela tells the story of these Italian immigrants.
 It focuses on the relationship of Giuliana Esplendore (Ana Paula Arosío) and Matteo Batistela (Thiago Lacerda) who meet each other during the voyage to Brazil.
 Most of the story takes place in a coffee farm in São Paulo.

 Giuliana and Matteo immediately fall in love and plan a life together.
 Unfortunately, fate and some people do not plan it that way.
 A series of mishaps befall the couple and keep them apart.
 When they finally reunite, their conduct affects not only their lives, but also other people they have met along the way.

 After docking, Giuliana and Matteo became lost and followed different paths.
 She is welcomed by Francesco (Raul Cortez), a banker millionaire friend of his deceased parents.
 Francesco is married to Jeanett, an haughty and arrogant woman, and father of Marco Antonio, a bon vivant.

 Matteo meanwhile works on the farm of Gumercindo (Antonio Fagundes), a coffee baron who is married to Maria do Socorro.
 While he is a loving father to his daughter Angélica, he is cruel to his other daughter, Rosana (Carolina Kasting).

 Marco Antonio, son of Francesco, falls madly in love with Giuliana, who rejects him in her determination to find her love, Matteo.
 However, when she discovers Matteo is expecting a son, Marco Antonio there sees the chance to be with her.
 Marco asks Giuliana to marry him and, in fear, she accepts.